 MOM.CEO: Do you feel that mothers who are CEOs have it harder at balancing their work/life duties than DAD.CEOs?

-CC: Absolutely.
+Carolyn Cross: Absolutely.
 This is likely because expectations on women all around are so high and disappointments so quickly and easily felt.
 But from my experience, I also see women taking both sets of responsibilities more seriously and caring much more about the outcomes in each domain.
-What typically suffers is women taking care of themselves, which is never good for long term family or corporate dynamics.
+What typically suffers is women taking care of themselves, which is never good for long-term family or corporate dynamics.